 Lastly, it deals with uncertainty, which is an important aspect when we cannot gather all the possible data.
 If we were to use frequentist analyses and provide p-values in our models, we would have no way of knowing whether or not our p-value is a result of our sample size or the effect size.
 That is, having a small effect in magnitude and a large pool of participants and a larger effect in magnitude with fewer data points may give us the same p-value as a result.
 Thus, reported p-value would either tell us we have pinpointed a nice effect or we do not have enough participants.
-On this negative aspect of reporting p-values, a recent study has shown that when the power of the study is low, and the study has found an effect, the effect is overestimated and depicts an exaggerated picture of the phenomenon (Vasishth et al., 2018).
+On this negative aspect of reporting p-values, a recent study has shown that when the power of the study is low, and the study has found an effect, the effect is overestimated and depicts an exaggerated picture of the phenomenon (Vasishth, Mertzen, Jäger, & Gelman, 2018).
 Using Bayesian Inference, we are not dealing with the significance filter that depends solely on the p-value.
 Instead, we report the posterior probability distributions for each parameter in our model, which shows the relative likelihood of any data point given our model, data, and the prior.
-For these reasons, we used weakly-regularizing priors in our models similar to the ones in Avetisyan et al. (2020).
-Semi-informative in this context means that we are not using flat priors; however, we are also not using any priors that greatly diminish probability space.